Queensville, Ontario: History

 Originally named Four Corners and Hackett's Corners (after William Hackett owner of a general store), it was renamed as Queensville in 1843 to honour Queen Victoria.

 Overview

 Among the private homes, the village proper contains the Queensville Cemetery, a post office, a United Church of Canada, and a complex containing a fire hall, a community centre, a public park with softball diamond, tennis courts and playground.
+Queensville is also home to a JK-6 elementary school, Queensville P.S., which was built in 1921.
 Guy Paul Morin and Christine Jessop were neighbours in Queensville in 1984, and John Candy once owned a home approximately 1 km south of Queensville.

 At one time, there were plans to build Ontario's first private university in Queensville.
 The site for the proposed university would have been east of Leslie on the north side of Queensville side road.
 It was expected that the university would occupy 65 acre and employ 1,000 people.

-Queensville was home to the largest Antique Mall in York Region.
+Queensville was home to the largest antique mall in York Region.
 The mall closed in the fall of 2019.

+In 2026, a new recreation complex opened in Queensville called the "Health and Active Living Plaza".
+The recreation complex features an aquatic centre, a teaching kitchen, and a Queensville branch location of the East Gwillimbury Public Library.